aws-samples/aws-identitycenter-codepipeline-auto-assignment/README.md

                   - !Ref pJenksinIamARN
                   - !Sub 'arn:aws:iam::${AWS::AccountId}:role/AWSCloudFormationStackSetExecutionRole'
 ```
-### Detect the manual modifications to the SSO serivce to trigger immediate baseline actions.
+### (Optional) Detect the manual modifications to the SSO service to trigger immediate baseline actions.
-- Added 2 AWS event rules in the Service Catalog produt templates:
+- There are 2 optional AWS event rules in the sso-automation.template:

     - SSOManualActionDetectionRule1
       - Monitor the APIs from source 'sso.amazonaws.com'
     - SSOManualActionDetectionRule2
       - Monitor the APIs from source 'sso-directory.amazonaws.com'

 These 2 event rules will trigger the SSO lambda function when AWS detects manual write changes to SSO Service.
-Those AWS events will also trigger lambda function to send out Email notification to administrators via SNS serivce.
+Those AWS events will also trigger the lambda function to send out Email notification to administrators via SNS service.

 ### An existing permission set needs to be updated in all accounts it is mapped to.

-- This Service Catalog Lambda function will make "ProvisionPermissionSet" SSO API call to update assignment status after it detects any updates to the existing permission sets.
+- The sso-auto-permissionsets Lambda function will make "ProvisionPermissionSet" SSO API call to update assignment status after it detects any updates to the existing permission sets.

 ### An existing permission set is deleted
--  This solution will detach the permission set from all mapped account before deleting.
+-  This solution will detach the permission set from all mapped accounts before deleting.

 ### When a new AWS account is created, or an existing AWS account is invited to the current organization.
-- This solution detects the API calls "CreateAccount" and "InviteAccountToOrganization" and use them to trigger the SSO group assignment tasks.
+- This solution detects the API calls "CreateAccount" and "InviteAccountToOrganization" and uses them to trigger the SSO group assignment tasks.

-### A single AD group needs permission set A for account 1, and permission set B for account 2.
+### A single AD or SSO group needs permission set A for account 1, and permission set B for account 2.
--  The solution covers this usecase.
-For example, we can add following content to "target-mapping-definition.json" file, so that lambda function will perform 2 separate assignments so we can attach this SSO group to account 111111111111 and 111111111111 with permission set A and attach the same SSO group to account 888888888888 and 999999999999 with permission set B:
+-  The solution covers this use case.
+For example, we can add following content to "target-mapping-definition.json" file, so that lambda function will perform 2 separate assignments so we can attach this SSO group to account 111111111111 and 123456789012 with permission set A and attach the same SSO group to account 888888888888 and 999999999999 with permission set B:
   ```

     [